pgibler/Binance.NET/README.md

 ```
 </details>

+Returns a list of all orders from the account.

 ```cs
 Depth(string symbol, Action<DepthCache> callback)
 ```

-Returns the depth of a symbol.

 <details>
  <summary>View Example</summary>